nicolelau/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/upgrading-liferay-dxp/upgrade-basics/introduction-to-upgrading-liferay-dxp.md

 Marketplace apps should be updated to the latest version for the DXP/Portal version you're currently on before upgrading the DXP database.
 Skipping app updates can be problematic and prevent the apps from enabling on the new DXP version.

-## Updating Custom Plugins
+## Update Custom Plugin Code

 Plugins (e.g., themes, apps, and customizations) you've developed need to be adapted to the new DXP version.
 This can be as simple as updating dependencies or involve updating code to API changes.
 If you forgo updating your custom plugins, they may become disabled on the new DXP version.
 [Upgrading Code](https://help.liferay.com/hc/en-us/articles/360029316391-Introduction-to-Upgrading-Code-to-Liferay-DXP-7-2) (a separate guide) walks through the process and demonstrates using the [Liferay Upgrade Planner](https://help.liferay.com/hc/en-us/articles/360029147451-Liferay-Upgrade-Planner) to adapt code manually and automatically, in some cases.

-## Migrating Configurations and Settings
+## Migrate Configurations and Settings

 New DXP installations use your configurations and settings in the upgrade and at run time.
 You must migrate and update them from your previous installation to your new one.
 These articles walk through the migration and update tasks: